 Fabric Sofas have the advantage of having a variety of colours and textures to choose from, but it is a little harder to keep clean than a leather sofa.
 Fabric upholstery needs to be cleaned on a weekly basis to avoid a build-up of dust particles which can dull the colour of the fabric.

-Caring for my fabric suite
+Caring for my fabric sofa

 A textile cleaning and protection kit is handy for use in spillage emergencies.
 It is always best to act as quick as possible on spillages to avoid it seeping deep into the fabric and staining it.
-Always blot the spillage with a damp cloth instead of rubbing at it as that will spread it over the surface of the fabric.
+Always blot the spillage with a damp cloth instead of rubbing at it, as that will spread it over the surface of the fabric.

-If all else fails call a professional cleaning company.
+If all else fails, call a professional cleaning company.